unionai/unionai-docs/source/union-overview.md

-# Union and Flyte
+# Union Overview

-The Union AI platform was created by the team behind [Flyte](http://flyte.org).
-Union's intuitive end-to-end platform was developed with the Flyte open-source orchestration system at its core.
+Union was created by the team behind [Flyte](http://flyte.org), the emerging standard in AI orchestration.
-All workflows and tasks built for Flyte are seamlessly portable to Union's platform.
-Union is Kubernetes native and runs in your infrastructure, so you can run it on the cloud platform of your choosing.
+Union includes all the features and advantages of Flyte, and adds additional capabilities.

 ## Union includes Flyte

-Union includes all the features and advantages of Flyte:
+Union includes all the features of Flyte:

 * Reusable, immutable tasks and workflows
 * Declarative task-level resource provisioning